codechiefVignesh/bin_packing_iitm/problem_1/README.md

 ## Instructions and Descriptions for setting up and running the package.
+> Note : The following code has been tested in Ubuntu 20.04 LTS.
 ### DESCRIPTION
 #### include
 > contains the main cpp file that will be included as a header in main.cpp